 - The defendant sold something in place of the controlled substance.

 "Sell" means the actual transfer or delivery of something to another person in exchange for money or something of value.

 The defendant had to actually offer to sell the drug.
 If the defendant is contemplating selling, but money never changed hands, he cannot be held guilty of this crime because there was no sale.
 See Mitchell v.
 State, 488 So.
 2d 632, 633-34 (Fla.
 4th DCA 1986).
 However, he could be guilty of attempting to commit this crime.
 See Carruthers v.
 State, 636 So.
 2d 853, 856 (Fla.
 1st DCA 1994).

 The punishment depends on what type of controlled substance is supposedly being sold.
 Florida Statute 893.03 lists controlled substances in schedules.

 If the drug being offered is listed in schedule I, II, III, or IV, this crime is punished as a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 The crime is ranked as a level 4 crime under the Florida Criminal Punishment Code.

-If you have been arrested and charged with this crime in West Palm Beach, call our law offices to schedule a free 15 minute case strategy.
+If you have been arrested and charged with this crime in West Palm Beach, call our law offices to schedule a 5 minute free consultation.
 Our Wellington Fake Controlled Substances Sale Attorneys want to hear your version of what happened.
 We need you to tell us all the facts so we can then put together a defense strategy for your case.
 Our attorneys will take depositions of the police and find out what evidence the prosecutor has against you.